 Each LSDMC elects officers, including a chairperson and a secretary.
 It is recommended that Robert's Rules of Order be used to conduct business during the meetings.
 A quorum of the group's membership is required to be present before decisions are made.

 Training and Support

 Training is provided to LSDMC members to help with their duties.
-In addition, a LSDMC Manual gives information on the committee and how it functions, as well as detailed data about the needs-assessment process.
+In addition, a LSDMC Manual gives information on the committee and how it functions.

 Districtwide LSDMC meetings are held quarterly each school year to provide information about recent district initiatives.